The Panic

-The Panic is an upcoming American period drama film based on true events centered around the Panic of 1907 in New York City.
+The Panic is a 2025 American period drama film about the Panic of 1907 in New York City, based on true events.
 Written and directed by Daniel Adams, the film stars Cary Elwes, Colm Meaney, Cristiana Dell'Anna, Justin Chatwin, and Malcolm McDowell.

+The film premiered at the 2025 Buffalo International Film Festival on October 16 as the festival's Closing Night Gala Film, notable for being entirely shot in the city of Buffalo.

 Plot

 Based on true events, the film centers on the Panic of 1907 in New York City, following a group of unscrupulous bankers and businessmen whose actions brought the American economy to the verge of collapse.